SAP-samples/partner-reference-application/Tutorials/33b-Multi-Tenancy-Provisioning-Connect-B1.md

 ### Launch the SAP BTP Multi-Tenant Application

 To launch the Poetry Slam Manager application, choose *Go to Application*.
+Copy the link address of the Poetry Slam Manager application and note it down as **SAP BTP Application Tenant URL** for later reference.

 > Note: If you're directed to an SAP HANA XS Advanced Login screen after launching the application, check the naming of your SAP BTP Cloud Foundry runtime organization.
 The organization name must be in lowercase.